 If the plants are looking sick, with pale or yellow leaves, the roots are likely suffering.
 The most common reason for this is overwatering.
 If you are providing supplementary water, reduce the frequency and amount or stop watering altogether.

-Provide these plants with well draining soil from the beginning, and check soil moisture before watering.
+Provide these plants with well draining soil from the beginning, and always check soil moisture before watering.

 You can learn more about pests and diseases in our guide to growing anemones.